 In short, you need a comprehensive and customized SOC 2 controls list, that extensively applies to the relevant Trusted Services Principles your organization is including in the report.
-SOC 2 is so powerful because it mandates that you create controls that meet the requirements of these criteria.

 Practically speaking, then, you need to ensure you develop a robust SOC 2 security controls list that meets your goals, without any gaps.